Hashe037/Hashe037.github.io/_news/announcement_imaposter.md

 related_posts: false
 ---

-Poster presentation of "Exploiting Light Field Spectra for Passive NLoS Imaging" at the IMA Workshop for Computational Imaging. <a href="C:\Users\hashe037\Documents\GitHub\Hashe037.github.io\assets\pdf\imaposter.pdf"> Link to poster. </a>
+Poster presentation of "Exploiting Light Field Spectra for Passive NLoS Imaging" at the IMA Workshop for Computational Imaging. <a href="\assets\pdf\imaposter.pdf"> Link to poster. </a>